 his wounds for me shall plead.

-I’m not sure if the revision was necessary, but one thing is certain: we should love and cherish—never demean or marginalize—the great Christian creeds.
+Whether or not you think the revision was necessary, one thing is certain: we should love and cherish—never demean or marginalize—the great Christian creeds.
 Fathers and mothers of the church bled and died, not to defend dried ink on old parchment, but to uphold the truth those words contain.
 The church is “the pillar and ground of the truth” (1 Tim.
 3:15), and we are responsible to “teach what accords with sound doctrine” (Titus 2:1).
 This means serious and grateful attention to the settled doctrines of the church throughout the ages.

 The Authority of the Creeds